-This construction data hub is updated when any of the following eight industry reports is released.
+This construction data hub is updated when any of the following five industry reports is released.
 These charts offer a look at the construction industry's health over the past two years.

 While often revised in subsequent months, construction spending figures each month from the U.S. Commerce Department examine the private and public construction sectors.
 Within the private sector, the report tracks single-family residential, multifamily residential and nonresidential.

 - U.S. Bureau of Labor Statistics Construction Spending

 - Associated General Contractors of America Construction Employment Increases in 218 Metros from March 2018 to March 2019 as Nonresidential, Multifamily Spending Grow Despite Decline in Homebuilding

 The labor shortage has consistently been a major challenge for construction companies.
 Each month, the Bureau of Labor Statistics releases job gains or losses in the industry and divides the figures into residential and nonresidential sectors.

 Next release: June 7, 2019

 Projects are growing more complex every year, driving the values of new construction up.
 Dodge Data & Analytics measures the value of total U.S. construction starts each month, as well as the value of starts in nonresidential, residential and nonbuilding categories.